UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 We suggest to always use a **64-bit** OS version.

-<span class="label label-warning">Heads up!</span> Please notice that total amount of 8GB of RAM of the UDOO X*^ ULTRA version would be usable only with 64-bit OS.
+<span class="label label-warning">Heads up!</span> Please notice that total amount of 8GB of RAM of the UDOO X86 ULTRA version would be usable only with 64-bit OS.
 Total amount of memory available with a 32-bit OS depends on the OS itself (less than 4GB, however).

 <TODO: fix link>
 In the [Getting Started](../Getting_Started/..html) section you can a guide of how to install a Linux distro, the example is based on the Ubuntu distro.